formancehq/stack/components/operator/README.md

 garden create-cluster
 ```

-2. Build the operator image:
+2. Build the operator image yourself or skip and deploy:

 > Add an entry for `k3d-registry.host.k3d.internal` inside /etc/hosts file, pointing to 127.0.0.1.